 Speaking Engagements

-“Artificial Intelligence Panel Discussion” American Bankruptcy Institute, August 2023
+“Artificial Intelligence Panel Discussion,” American Bankruptcy Institute Southwest Bankruptcy Conference, August 2023

 Publications

-"In Defense of Third-Party Releases in Chapter 11 Cases: Part I, II and III," American Bankruptcy Institute, 2022
+"In Defense of Third-Party Releases in Chapter 11 Cases: Part I, II and III," Best of ABI 2022: The Year in Business Bankruptcy, 2023

 Professional & Civic Activities